-Level 2 Support Coordinator
+NDIS Support Coordinator

 Your primary role will be to:

-- assist participants in successfully coordinating their support needs and in achieving outcomes of their NDIS plan
+- assist participants in successfully coordinating their support needs and in achieving outcomes of their NDIS plan;

-- provide support coordination within agreed timelines
+- provide support coordination within agreed timeline;

-- provide advice to participants and their carers on the evolving environment of the NDIS
+- provide advice to participants and their carers on the evolving environment of the NDIS;

 - prepare reports, monitor expenditure and complete all associated administrative work